zongyz/react-sortablejs/README.md

                 tag="ul"

                 // [Optional] The onChange method allows you to implement a controlled component and keep
                 // DOM nodes untouched.
-You have to change state to re-render the children. onChange={(order) => {
+You have to change state to re-render the component. onChange={(order) => {
                     onChange(order);
                 }}